jandauz/zero-trust/scheduler/README.md

 Refering back to the `redis` pub/sub building block, the component scopes subscription for the `scheduler` service to only the `delivery-requests` topic.

 ## Secret scoping
 Dapr provides the ability to [scope application access to secret stores](https://docs.dapr.io/operations/configuration/secret-scope/) as well as specific secrets.
-The `ingest` service has the secret store scope:
+The `scheduler` service has the secret store scope:
 ```yaml
 apiVersion: dapr.io/v1alpha1
 kind: Configuration